How many guests can I invite?

 Do you have a sound system?

-Boyden Farm and Boyden Valley Winery share the same property but are owned / operated separately.
-Be certain that all of your wedding invitations, directions, face book or other social media tags are noted as Boyden Farm for ease of GPS directions and clarity to guests.
+Where are we celebrating?
+Boyden Farm and Boyden Valley Winery share the same property but are owned/operated separately.
+You are contracted and celebrating at Boyden Farm.
+Be certain that all your wedding invitations, directions, face book or other social media tags are noted as Boyden Farm or The Barn at Boyden Farm for ease of GPS directions and clarity to guests and vendors.
 When directing guests be certain they enter at the Boyden Valley Winery drive in Cambridge and follow the farm road down to the Barn for parking.
-There is a Boyden Valley Winery in Waterbury, VT which could confuse or delay important guests, vendors on your day.
 If guests and vendors are directed to Google – Boyden Farm – there is a Call/Directions/Website ad which is clear and helpful for all.

 What if I planned my ceremony for outdoors & the weather is inclement?